The Alexander Technique

 The Alexander Technique- Frederick Matthias Alexander (20 January 1869 – 10 October 1955) was an Australian actor who developed the educational process that is today called the Alexander Technique.

 The Technique is a method of re-education that will provide you with the necessary skills for self-awareness and self-development.
 You will learn to recognise and change long-standing undesirable habits in both movement and thinking.
 It will teach you to perform all your daily activities with ease and without unnecessary muscular tension.

 Quotes: The Alexander Technique eludes precise definition because it involves a new experience - the experience of gradually freeing oneself from the domination of fixed habits.
 Any attempt to put that experience into words is necessarily limited, rather like trying to explain music to someone who has never heard a note.
 'Michael Gelb'

-The technique doesn't teach you something new to do.
-It teaches you how to bring more practical intelligence into what you are already doing; how to eliminate stereotyped responses; how to deal with habits and changes.
-It leaves you free to choose your own goal but gives you a better use of yourself while you work towards it.
-'Professor F.P.
-Jones''
+The technique teaches you how to bring more practical intelligence into whatever you do.
+It will help you to avoid stereotyped responses learned from a very young age onwards and will leave you free to choose your own goals but it will give you a better use of yourself while you work towards them.

 The Technique is not a method of accumulated information nor the art of learning something new.
 It is, instead, the art of unlearning, which is much more subtle, and sometimes a more difficult endeavor - unlearning that which is habitual, instead of natural; letting go of old patterns and of those repetitious opinions arrived at in times and circumstances totally different from those of the present.
 'Aldous Huxley'"